aehrc/GWASmetric/README.md

 # GWASmetric

+All notebooks are provided in ipynb, html and markdown format to be readable without jupyter notebook installed.

 ## New

 The user can define his/her own association power test.
-Search for ##User-Def## in the [GWASmetric](Notebook/GWASmetric.ipynb) Notebook.
+Search for ##User-Def## in the [Notebook](Notebook) Notebook.

+In case user does not have Hial installed, we have a notebook that does not uses Hail.
+See [noHail](noHail).

+In case user does not have Hial and Plink installed, we have a notebook that does not uses Hail and Plink.
+See [noHail-noPlink](noHail-noPlink).

 ==================================================